Geodiversity Day 2025

 -

-The Chalk Path – audio walk (1 Sep – 19 Oct 2025): Alison Neighbour guides visitors through Kent Downs’ chalk landscapes
+The Chalk Path – audio walk (1 Sep – 19 Oct 2025): Alison Neighbour’s audio trail guides visitors through Kent Downs’ chalk landscape

 -